 Alpha Industries MA-1 Bomber Jacket (Seasonal)

-100% flight nylon shell.
-100% nylon lining.
-100% poly fill.
-Water-resistant.
-Reversible.
-Made with as close to classic military specs on the market.
+This option is made with as close to classic military specs as you can find: 100 percent flight nylon shell, 100 percent nylon lining, 100 percent poly fill, water-resistant, and reversible.
 And it has the Alpha Industries signature red “Remove Before Flight” tag on the arm pocket (that makes a great keychain, for the record).
-Alpha Industries has been the best value bomber GOAT for more than half a century, and it shows in all their products.
+Alpha Industries has been the best value bomber for more than half a century.

 Everlane Bomber Jacket

-Like everything else they do, the Everlane Bomber doesn’t reinvent the wheel.
-Instead, they focus on reinventing a classic–in this case a navy bomber jacket or black bomber jacket–with more attention to detail, higher-quality materials, and a slimmer-fitting silhouette than what you’d find in the military alternative.
+The Everlane Bomber doesn’t reinvent the wheel.
+Instead, the brand focuses on reinventing the classic with more attention to detail, higher-quality materials, and a slimmer-fitting silhouette than what you’d find in the military alternative.

 Levi’s Bay Street Bomber Jacket

-Does 100% cotton, non-stretch denim construction make the best bomber jacket for actual flight maneuvers?
+Does 100 percent cotton, non-stretch denim construction make the best bomber jacket for actual flight maneuvers?
 Probably not.
-But when paired with a faux-fur collar and built by Levi’s it makes one helluva stylish modern denim bomber jacket that pairs with almost everything.
+But when paired with a faux-fur collar and built by Levi’s, it makes one helluva stylish modern denim bomber jacket that pairs with almost everything.
 And, well, it’s Levi’s.
-Come on.
 You can’t go wrong with the Red Tab.

 Lululemon Switch Over Bomber

 When it comes to athletic wear, it’s hard to beat any of the offerings from Lululemon.
-That’s especially true when it comes to their men’s athletic bomber jacket, aka the Switch Over Bomber.
-Available in off-white, gray, or black options, this sleek and stylish men’s bomber jacket checks all the boxes you’ve come to expect from Lulu which means it’s stylish enough to wear with damn near everything else.
+That’s especially true when it comes to the men’s athletic bomber jacket, also called the Switch Over Bomber.
+Available in off-white, gray, or black, this sleek and stylish men’s bomber jacket checks all the boxes you’ve come to expect from Lulu, which means it’s stylish enough to wear with damn near everything else.

 Barbour Quilted Merchant Jacket

-No list of quality men’s outerwear–bomber jackets or otherwise–would be complete without something from Barbour.
-Their updated take on the classic bomber jacket includes all kinds of updates you’d expect from Barbour–four-inch box quilts, two-way front zip, two lower welt pockets, and a Barbour International Steve McQueen embroidered patch on the left chest.
+No list of quality men’s outerwear, bomber jackets or otherwise, would be complete without something from Barbour.
+This take on the classic bomber jacket includes all kinds of updates you’d expect from Barbour: four-inch box quilts, two-way front zip, two lower welt pockets, and a Barbour International Steve McQueen embroidered patch on the left chest.

 Alpha Industries x Imogene & Willie Heritage MA-1 Bomber Jacket

 Yes, Alpha Industries is on this list twice.
-As one of the original manufacturers of the bomber/flight jacket, the almost half-century of production the brand has behind them would warrant multiple inclusions regardless.
-But this Alpha x Imogene & Willie collaboration bomber jacket is something truly special because it looks, feels, and wears like what you’d expect if you asked the most preeminent bomber jacket manufacturer to build a jacket with one of the most stylish modern brands.
+As one of the original manufacturers of the bomber/flight jacket, the almost half-century of production the brand has warrants multiple inclusions.
+This Alpha x Imogene & Willie collaboration bomber jacket is something truly special because it looks, feels, and wears like what you’d expect if you asked the most preeminent bomber jacket manufacturer to build a jacket with one of the most stylish modern brands.

 Buck Mason Bruiser Leather Bomber Jacket

 Don’t let the fact that the Buck Mason Bruiser Leather Bomber Jacket looks like it got pulled straight from an FX motorcycle show fool you.
-This is quite possibly the most affordable, stylish and dare we say, best men’s leather bomber jacket on the market.
+This is quite possibly the most stylish men’s leather bomber jacket on the market.
 Buck Mason’s attention to detail, construction, and cut is paired with a veg-tanned lambskin hide that is pre-softened and formed so it fits like a second skin right away.

 Mission Workshop “The Mission” Bomber Jacket

-We could go on for what feels like weeks when it comes to our love of everything that comes out of Mission Workshop.
-This time around, instead of a backpack that’s capable of holding an entire case of beer, we’re talking about their “The Mission” Bomber Jacket.
-Designed to be layered with as much or as little as you want, the Mission Bomber–part of their Advanced Projects series–combines multiple advanced technologies (like Primaloft insulation, Mectex M.I.S. textiles, and DWR finishing) to create a clean, elevated silhouette with everything you need and nothing you don’t.
+“The Mission” Bomber Jacket is designed to be layered with as much or as little as you want.
+It’s part of Mission Workshop’s Advanced Projects series and combines multiple advanced technologies (like Primaloft insulation, Mectex M.I.S. textiles, and DWR finishing) to create a clean, elevated silhouette with everything you need and nothing you don’t.